-Adam Scott Wandt is an Assistant Professor of Public Policy and Vice Chair for Technology of the Department of Public Management at John Jay College of Criminal Justice.
+Adam Scott Wandt is an Associate Professor of Public Policy and Vice Chair for Technology of the Department of Public Management at John Jay College of Criminal Justice.
 He is a member of the graduate faculty in the Master of Public Administration program and the Master of Digital Forensics and Cyber Security program.
 He is a double John Jay College Alumni graduating with his BA in Government in 2000 and his MPA in 2002.

 Professor Wandt is a practicing Attorney and Counselor-at-Law.
 He has worked on sponsored research for, or in partnership with, The Federal Bureau of Investigation, the United States Department of Justice, the United States Bureau of Justice Statistics, Interpol, the United Nations, as well as law enforcement and educational institutions from around the world.